The Real Housewives of New York City Recap: The Age of Aquaria

 Ultimately, this is really an episode about the women on their own.
 Bethenny shows up at one of her seven properties (the number keeps growing every week) and it’s right next to her new office.
 Then she shows up to the fully furnished new office and just rips it all to shreds, telling them to get rid of photos, a golden roller skate, a bowling pin, and some red tuffets that, let’s be honest, not even a one-legged drunken gnome would sit on.
 Bethenny looks better than she ever has, especially in that smashing grey suit, but this is just the latest stop on the Bethenny Frankel Unlikeability Tour 2018.
 Next stop, the Hamptons!

 Carole is also on her own, finally running the New York Marathon that we’ve heard so much about for, oh, it’s only been two episodes.
 Never mind.
-Carole goes to the big event on Staten Island with her ex or whatever Adam and also runs into Heather Thompson, who is running the marathon as well.
+Carole goes to the big event on Staten Island with her ex or whatever Adam and also runs into Heather Thomson, who is running the marathon as well.
 The chyron on the screen reads “Heather, Carole’s friend.”
 Um, she served her time in the trenches and this is the best that they could do for her?
-We couldn’t get “Former Housewife and ‘Holla!’ shouter Heather Thompson” or something?
+We couldn’t get “Former Housewife and ‘Holla!’ shouter Heather Thomson” or something?
 She deserves better.

 The best part of the whole marathon sequence, though, is when Tinsley, the only Housewife in attendance, shows up and has to put on a plastic parka to keep the rain out.
-When it goes over her head, she makes a face like she had just been stepped on by Godzilla and eaten someone else’s booger by mistake at the same time.
+When it goes over her head, she makes a face like she’s just been stepped on by Godzilla and eaten someone else’s booger by mistake at the same time.
 It is utter horror, disgust, surprise, and a little bit of giddy revulsion.

 Then we see Carole chug, chug, chugging along, shedding her layers and barely able to function.
 She tells us that her knee was throbbing and her joints ached, but there was something that just kept driving her toward the end.
 Her face had a combination of confusion and resigned anguish that was almost paralyzing to watch.
 But still she persisted and she finally crossed the finish line while her friends and family cheered, a few tears slipped out, and she wanted to collapse into a breathing hamburger bun right there on the wet pavement of Central Park.
 I teared up a little bit, if only for the insane six-hour accomplishment that was her run.

-As Carole wrapped herself in a tin foil cape weighed down by her participation medal, her friends all clasped their arms around her and they walked toward the subway to send Carole back to her apartment, back to her bed, where she would nurse her sore joints and bloody nipples and probably not move for the next 72 hours.
-Behind her, under the stifling drizzle, under the thumping yellow leaves, under the shaking aluminum bleachers erected temporarily hid a red-haired woman with a leopard print umbrella.
+As Carole wrapped herself in a tinfoil cape weighed down by her participation medal, her friends all clasped their arms around her and they walked toward the subway to send Carole back to her apartment, back to her bed, where she would nurse her sore joints and bloody nipples and probably not move for the next 72 hours.
+Behind her, under the stifling drizzle, under the thumping yellow leaves, under the shaking aluminum bleachers erected temporarily, hid a red-haired woman with a leopard-print umbrella.
 She watched Carole the whole way, following her on the internet.
-She watched Carole finally win, her body looking like a water-logged scarecrow.
+She watched Carole finally win, her body looking like a waterlogged scarecrow.
 There was nothing she could do this day.
 “Good job,” Jill Zarin said in a voice so faint it sounded like the disappearing fog of warm breath on a cold window.